Shorter-Shenck/Zillow_Cluster_Regression/README.md

 > Set Baseline Prediction and evaluate accuracy
 > Explore various models and feature combinations.
 * For initial M.V.P of each model include only `area`, `bedrooms`, `bathrooms` as features
->Three Best Models ran on Validation Set
+> Four Best Models ran on Validation Set
-* Polynomials 2
-    - Degrees: 3
-    - Features: All
-* Polynomial 12
-    - Degrees: 3
-    - Fetures: estimated tax rate, area, home age, and county
-* Polynomial 10
-    - Degrees: 3
-    - Features: estimated tax rate, area, bathrooms, home age, and county

 >Choose **one** model to test
-* Polynomial 10
-    - Degrees: 3
-    - Features: estimated tax rate, area, bathrooms, home age, and county

 > Collect and collate section *Takeaways*

 ### Deliver